davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 ![Distribution across weighted coin clips](https://raw.githubusercontent.com/dberger1989/dberger1989.github.io/master/assets/images/post_images/dist_heads_weighted.png)
 ![Distribution across total coin clips](https://raw.githubusercontent.com/dberger1989/dberger1989.github.io/master/assets/images/post_images/dist_heads_total.png)

 As we can see from the first chart, with a fair coin, the outcomes follow a pretty normal gaussian distribution.
-When the fair coins were flipped in trials of 30 tosses, they usually turned up heads 13-17 times.
+In trials using fair coins, heads usually came up 13-17 out of the 30 flips.
 In the second chart, we have the simulated outcomes from only the weighted coins.
 With weighted coins, the trials usually yield 24+ heads.
 When we combine them we get the third chart, the heads distributions for all the trials.

 ## P-Values for hackers
-Lets use simulation to determine how likely we would be to get 21/30 heads given that our coin was fair.
-This is our simulted version of the p-value.
-We can use our simulated experiment to arrive at something very close to the true p-value, without writing any equations, which I think is very cool.
+Lets use the results from our trials to determine how likely we would be to get 21+/30 heads given that our coin was fair.
+Since our coin being fair is the 2-sided coin equivelant to randomness, this is our simulted version of the p-value.
+We can thus use our simulated experiment to arrive at something very close to the true p-value, without writing any complicated equations, which I think is very cool.
 To do this we calculate how many trials had an outcome of 21 or more heads when the coin was fair:

 ``` python